 Curricula

-The Intentionally Engineer Inclusion™ Program is a cohort-based semi-asynchronous 12-week program that will begin January 16, 2023.
-For any person or team interested in expanding their leadership capacity by building practices and employing skills that facilitate equity, inclusion, and belonging for others, this program is a unique opportunity that brings together many of our research-based tools, strategies, and resources into a learning program that will drive personal and organizational results.
+The Intentionally Engineer Inclusion™ Program is a cohort-based semi-asynchronous program for any person or team interested in expanding their leadership capacity by building practices and employing skills that facilitate equity, inclusion, and belonging for others.

 - Monthly live virtual workshops